 As an example, if the housing industry is constructing, say, 45,000 homes per annum, it will take several years to either increase or reduce the number of dwellings regardless of the demand.
 This is because the industry sustains developers, builders and tradespeople.
 So, they will continue to produce homes at similar rates as they were previously following their current budget.
 It will only be after an extended period that some will leave the industry to go into state or another line of work.
 So, any shortfall between demand and supply of housing can cause market booms and bust

 As you can see, so many factors need to be considered when purchasing a property.
 It will be different depending on where you are considering buying, along with your own personal circumstance.
-To invest, you should plan out it thoroughly to ensure you are not exposed and select the right strategy.
+To invest, you should a strategic investment plan out it thoroughly to ensure you are not exposed and select the right strategy.